peteroupc/peteroupc.github.io/exporand.md

 The following algorithm samples the sum of two uniform random variates.

 1. Create a uniform PSRN (partially-sampled random number) with an empty fractional part, an integer part of 0, and a positive sign, call it _ret_.
-2. Generate an unbiased random bit (that is, either 0 or 1, chosen with equal probability).
+2. Generate 1 or 0 with equal probability.
 3. Remove all digits from _ret_.
 (This algorithm works for digits of any base, including base 10 for decimal, or base 2 for binary.)
-4. Call the **SampleGeometricBag** algorithm on _ret_, then generate an unbiased random bit.
+4. Call the **SampleGeometricBag** algorithm on _ret_, then generate 1 or 0 with equal probability.
 5. If the bit generated in step 2 is 1 and the result of **SampleGeometricBag** is 1, optionally fill _ret_ with uniform random digits as necessary to give its fractional part the desired number of digits (similarly to **FillGeometricBag**), then return _ret_.
 6. If the bit generated in step 2 is 0 and the result of **SampleGeometricBag** is 0, optionally fill _ret_ as in step 5, then set _ret_'s integer part to 1, then return _ret_.
 7. Go to step 3.

 For base 2, the following algorithm also works, using certain "tricks" described in the next section.

-1. Generate an unbiased random bit (that is, either 0 or 1, chosen with equal probability), call it _d_.
+1. Generate 1 or 0 with equal probability, call it _d_.
-2. Generate unbiased random bits until 0 is generated this way.
+2. Generate numbers that are each 1 or 0 with equal probability until 0 is generated this way.
 Set _g_ to the number of one-bits generated by this step.
 3. Create a uniform PSRN with an empty fractional part, an integer part of 0, and a positive sign, call it _ret_.
 Then, set the digit at position _g_ of the PSRN's fractional part to _d_ (positions start at 0 in the PSRN).
 4. Optionally, fill _ret_ with uniform random digits as necessary to give its fractional part the desired number of digits (similarly to **FillGeometricBag**).
 Then set _ret_'s integer part to (1 &minus; _d_), then return _ret_